pvcraven/networking-class/source/tutorials/raspberry_pi_GPIO/raspberry_pi_GPIO.rst

     :alt: alternate text

 We will put in a jumper wire to the breakout labeled "17."
 Then we will run that wire to an empty column on the right.
-Then plug in the short (negative) side of the LED into a different hole in that column.
-Plug the long (positive) side of the LED into the column to the right.
+Then plug in the long (positive) side of the LED into a different hole in that column.
+Plug the short (negative) side of the LED into the column to the right.

-Then in that same column run a resistor from the positive side of the LED to the positive power rail.
+Then in that same column run a resistor from the positive side of the LED to the negative power rail (ground).

 What is a resistor?
 It "resists" the flow of electricity.
 You know it is bad to hook up the positive and negative parts of a battery together because it makes